 CASA has a long record of producing highly questionable papers about alcohol that scientists discredit.
 For example, a researcher examined some of the references in a CASA paper.
 She “found the conclusions in the articles to be shockingly different from the way CASA depicted them.”
 Report after report has been exposed as lacking credibility.
 This led The Washington Times to observe that CASA has a “proven disdain for the facts.”
 Understandably, scholars have a lot of negative things to say about the Center on Alcohol and Substance Abuse. “[S]ome of it unprintable” observed Christopher Shea in the Chronicle of Higher Education.

-Discover more about the CASA is found at The Center on Addiction and Substance Abuse: A Center for Alcohol Statistics Abuse?
+Learn more about the CASA at The Center on Addiction and Substance Abuse: A Center for Alcohol Statistics Abuse?

 Center on Alcohol Marketing and Youth (CAMY)

 The Pew Charitable Trusts and the RWJF set up and funded the Center on Alcohol Marketing and Youth.
 The mission of CAMY is to monitor the marketing practices of the alcohol industry.
 It seeks to “focus attention and action on industry practices that jeopardize the health and safety of America’s youth.”
 In its own words CAMY seeks to create “public outrage” against alcohol advertising to achieve its objective.